Local veteran marches 22 miles for veteran suicide awareness

 "It's going to be a little hotter than last year," said Ingle minutes before starting the walk.
 "Last year we did 17 miles, 22 miles is the goal, it's not the goal, that's what's happening.
 I'm raising awareness around the 22 veterans' suicides per day."

-This year he hopes to help local veterans by raising money for Kernan’s Heros in South Bend.
+This year he hopes to help local veterans by raising money for Kernan’s Heroes in South Bend.

 Ingle hopes to raise $10,000.
 A link to donate can be found here.